Written by Paul Glatzhofer, VP of Talent Solutions

 There you have it.
 If a leader can manage to have at least three of these traits, chances are good that they will be an effective leader.
 If they have all five of these traits, then they’re almost guaranteed to be a good leader.
 Fortunately for leaders everywhere, it is possible to develop these traits and improve your chances of becoming a great leader.

 Are you looking for smart ways to build your leadership bench?
-PSI offers leadership services to help you identify and develop the future of your business.
+Talogy offers leadership services to help you identify and develop the future of your business.
 From leadership selection and development to succession planning, coaching and talent audits, our team of consulting experts brings decades of experience to helping our clients at all leadership levels.